-Nineveh Alkhas is a member of Latham & Watkins' Benefits, Compensation & Employment Practice focusing on labor and employment law.
+Nineveh Alkhas is a member of Latham & Watkins' Executive Compensation, Employment & Benefits Practice focusing on labor and employment law.

 Ms. Alkhas advises clients in corporate transactions, capitalizing on her employment litigation and counseling experiences to assess risks and strategize with respect to all labor and employment matters implicated in the deal.

 Ms. Alkhas currently serves on the firm’s EEO Review Board Committee.
 Prior to joining Latham, Ms. Alkhas worked at another leading law firm in Chicago.

 Ms. Alkhas’ practice includes:

 - Assessing and advising on all labor and employment matters in connection with merger and acquisition transactions, including worker classifications, wage and hour compliance, employment contracts, restrictive covenants, plant closings, mass layoffs and other reductions in force, potential exposure arising out of pending or threatened employment-related litigation, audits, or other proceedings, collective bargaining, labor relations, employment eligibility verification, and all other labor and employment-related issues relating to or arising out of a corporate transaction

 - Drafting non-competition, non-solicitation, confidentiality, and other restrictive covenant agreements and counseling regarding compliance with state-by-state non-competition laws

 - Preparing employment agreements, independent contractor agreements, transition agreements, separation agreements, and general releases, for both individual and group terminations